naummo/naummo.github.io/_includes/intro.md

 </div>

 My interests are **compilers** (optimising compilation for deep learning), **programming languages** (expressive type systems are great) and **deep learning**.

-At Google, I work on compilers for Google TPUs.
+At Google, I work on the XLA TPU compiler.
 Specifically, I contribute to the MLIR-based Mosaic custom kernel language (a Pallas backend for TPUs), leveraging the block-centric programming model for sparse computations.
 This work has interesting challenges such as balancing expressive power of a DSL -- providing the user with explicit low-level control -- with productivity features, i.e. a smart compiler.
 Finding the right abstraction levels for each of these aspects is what determines the success of a programming language.